davidsneighbour/samui-samui.de/content/posts/2007/02/2007-02-10-wochenende-2.md

 ---
-Eine SMS, die in etwa mein bisheriges Wochenende beschreibt (selbst die Tatsache, dass ich sowas per SMS schreiben musste, tr&auml;gt zum Wochenende bei):
+Eine SMS, die in etwa mein bisheriges Wochenende beschreibt (selbst die Tatsache, dass ich sowas per SMS schreiben musste, trägt zum Wochenende bei):

 "Pokki and Soosie got bitten.
 Pokki is ok/shocked.
 Soosie has big wounds.
 We were at the hospital, just came back.
 I have fever and cough and my eye is swollen."

-Mehr sp&auml;ter.
+Mehr später.